Programalyst/gemini-live-react/websocket-server/README.md

 python voiceInTextOut.py
 ```

+Notes:
-Notes: in the Gemini config object, despite `response_modalities` being a list, only one response modality can be specified at a time: either "TEXT" or "AUDIO"
+- in the Gemini config object, despite `response_modalities` being a list, only one response modality can be specified at a time: either "TEXT" or "AUDIO"
+- Add your own tools (function declarations) for function calling in `toolDeclarations.py`